 Living in the Dominican Republic as an expat

-A popular retirement destination, the Dominican Republic is frequently chosen by expats looking to live out their golden years in sunshine.
+A popular retirement destination, the Dominican Republic is frequently chosen by expats looking to live out their golden years in the sunshine.
 That said, the island also has plenty of employment opportunities.
 Those who come to the island for work often take up jobs at embassies, NGOs, international schools and Free-Zone factories.
 Most expats are based in the capital, Santo Domingo, or close to the coastal towns of Puerto Plata, Sosua and Cabarete.

 Expats living in the Dominican Republic often choose to stay in gated housing complexes.
 These self-contained communities offer certain home comforts such as international supermarkets stocking imported goods and restaurant chains.
 Thanks to an abundance of land and relaxed building regulations, housing on the island is also cheap.